-The capital city of the Andaman and Nicobar Islands archipelago, Port Blair, is surrounded by lush forests, green hills and pristine beaches.
-On the surface a laidback Indian town, Port Blair will surprise you with its hidden coves, excellent museums, haunted islands and fascinating history.
+The Andaman and Nicobar Islands’ archipelago capital city, Port Blair, is surrounded by lush forests, green hills, and pristine beaches.
+On the surface, a laidback Indian town, Port Blair, will surprise you with its hidden coves, excellent museums, haunted islands and fascinating history.

-By Air: Veer Savarkar International Airport is the nearest airport, located at just 2km away from the south of the city.
+Flights to Port Blair: Veer Savarkar International Airport is the nearest airport, located just 2 km away from the city’s south.
 IndiGo operates over 20 weekly, nonstop flights between Port Blair and Kolkata, Chennai & Bengaluru.

-Getting around: Auto-rickshaws are the economic and comfortable way to move around the city.
+Getting around/local transport in Port Blair: Auto-rickshaws are the most economical and comfortable way to move around the city.
 Local buses are also available in the town to make travel more convenient.

 A favourite for seafood, take your pick from fresh tiger prawns, squid, crabs and lobsters from the tank and have them cooked as you like.
 This rooftop restaurant on MG Road is large and airy, and the excellent seafood can be washed down with local beer if you want.
 The grilled fish, served with buttered rice and French fries and a beer to accompany it, is the best way to spend an afternoon.